eliesercapillar/eliesercapillar.github.io/README.md

 With the average Software Engineer churning through hundreds of potential employers throughout their career, having to alter each and every resume to cater to the job is a mind-numbing task can add up to weeks of lost time, maybe even more.

 So how do we add our resume onto our newly built site?
-1. Take your resume that you have written in Markdown and add it to the directory that contains your website.
+1. Add your `resume.md` file in the directory that contains your website.
 2. Modify the file to add [_Front Matter_](https://jekyllrb.com/docs/front-matter/) at the top of the file.
     1. Add a title.
     2. Specify the layout type.